Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

     }
 }
 ```
-In this code, all the children are populated in the markup using direct invocation instead of using the reference to the `Refrerence<T>` because of the dynamic nature of the data.
+In this code, all the children are populated in the markup using direct invocation instead of using the reference to the `Refrerence<T>` because the module can't reference itself.
+For doing this, we have used `NodeView` as a view component.

 With this view module, we can create the following view module to populate all the root nodes using the `NodeView`.